 A wider stream of cells allows for greater cell numbers and more adequate representation of multicellular stream migration.

 Cells have a finite sensing accuracy (for chemotaxis).
-Based on Berg and Purcell (1977) we derived (order of magnitude) bounds of how small a chemoattractant gradient can be relative to the background concentration before cells cannot sense it.
+Based on Berg and Purcell (1977) we derived (order of magnitude) bounds of how small a local chemoattractant gradient can be relative to the bulk concentration before cells cannot sense it.

 A range of intercellular distances is now allowed before cells can no longer stay in contact, cease to communicate directional information, and the stream breaks up.
 These are based on microscopy measurements of cells sizes and filopodial lengths, and improve stream cohesion, reducing stream break-up in model migration.

 We used our updated computational framework to test aspects of our hypotheses that are difficult to probe in vivo.
 Specifically, we wanted to know whether the number of lead cells is a critical factor for the success of neural crest cell invasion.
 Should this be the case, then the gene expression patterns detailed in vivo (Figs. 1,2) would be consistent with this constraint.
-To test this, we first restricted the model simulations to include non-plastic cell behaviors, such that individual cells that were selected as leaders could not switch from a leader to a follower or vice versa.
+To test this, we first restricted the model simulations to only include non-plastic cell behaviors, such that individual cells that start migration as leaders (or followers) could not switch from a leader to a follower (or vice versa).
 To change the fraction of total migrating cells that are leaders, we varied the time of transition between lead and follower cells (Fig. 5A), tLF, so that all cells that entered the migratory domain up to time tLF were leaders, and cells that entered after that were followers.

-Our simulations revealed that the median distance migrated and the stream density both increased with decreasing leader fraction (Fig. 5B).
-While the furthest distance migrated did not change noticeably, it was the movement of cells away from the entrance to the migratory domain (corresponding to near the dorsal neural tube) that proved critical for the successful migration pattern, since it prevented jamming and enabled a higher number of cells to distribute more evenly along the migratory route (Fig.5B, C).
+Our simulations reveal that the median distance migrated and the stream density both increase with decreasing leader fraction (Fig. 5B).
+While the furthest distance migrated does not change noticeably, it is the movement of cells away from the entrance to the migratory domain (corresponding to near the dorsal neural tube) that proves critical for the successful migration pattern, since it prevents jamming and enables a higher number of cells to distribute more evenly along the migratory route (Fig.5B, C).

-We discovered that smaller leader fractions improved multicellular stream migration (Fig. 5B).
-Model simulations showed that a small lead fraction of neural crest cells was successful in correctly distributing more cells throughout the migratory domain (Fig. 5C).
-Thus, our computational model predicted that a small number of lead cells could efficiently guide the entire neural crest migratory stream migration.
+We discovered that smaller leader fractions improve multicellular stream migration (Fig. 5B).
+Model simulations show that a small lead fraction of neural crest cells is successful in correctly distributing more cells throughout the migratory domain (Fig. 5C).
+Thus, our computational model predicts that a small number of lead cells can efficiently guide the entire neural crest migratory stream migration.

-Single cell analysis of the invasive front identified a subpopulation of trailblazer neural crest cells with a stable and consistent set of highly expressed genes
+Single cell analysis of the invasive front identifies a subpopulation of trailblazer neural crest cells with a stable and consistent set of highly expressed genes

-To determine whether there existed a consistent and stable set of highly expressed genes within the invasive front of the neural crest stream, we performed single cell analysis.
+To determine whether there exists a consistent and stable set of highly expressed genes within the invasive front of the neural crest stream, we performed single cell analysis.
 That is, we examined at the single cell level whether gene expression profiles were consistent amongst neighboring cells within the invasive front.
-To do this, we isolated (via manual dissection followed by FACS of neural crest cells directly within the migratory front (no other transfected neural crest cells in front of them, 1-3 cells per embryo), at two phases of cranial neural crest cell migration Stage 13 (HH St 13) corresponding to active migration entering the target arch and (HH St 15) corresponding to migration throughout the target arch (Hamburger and Hamilton, 1951) (Fig. 6A).
+To do this, we isolated (via manual dissection followed by FACS) of neural crest cells directly within the migratory front (no other transfected neural crest cells in front of them, 1-3 cells per embryo), at two phases of cranial neural crest cell migration: HH St 13 corresponding to active migration entering the target area (branchial arch) and Stage 15 corresponding to migration throughout the target area (Hamburger and Hamilton, 1951) (Fig. 6A).
 FACS isolation was the most efficient method for analyzing single neural crest cells while maintaining the native molecular profile (Suppl Fig.).
 We profiled 96 genes, composed of the 77 genes previously used for profiling plus additional genes of interest (Fig. 6B).